ImplFerris/esp32-book/src/e-ink/weather-station/index.md

 Let's do something more fun with the e-ink display than just showing static text or images.
 We'll build a simple weather station that fetches real-time weather data from the internet using an HTTP API and updates the display with the latest info.
 This is like a "Hello, World" program for the e-paper.

+> TODO: This section still uses esp-hal 1.0.0-beta instead of the stable 1.0.0 release.
+I ran into dependency issues during migration and didn't have time to resolve them, so I'm postponing this for now.
+I'll update to the stable version soon.

 ## Prerequisite